seL4/camkes-tool/docs/index.md

 CAmkES has a notion of "core libraries" as the set of seL4 libraries that may be relied on to be available from within the template context.
-These are defined within the camkes.mk Makefile fragment available in the CAmkES directory.
+These are defined within the camkes-gen.cmake template.
 This set of libraries has been extended on demand to cover all base seL4 infrastructure.
 This can be freely expanded to cover more libraries with no expected surprises.

 Be aware that these libraries will be unconditionally depended upon and linked into all CAmkES components.
-That is, the user's lists of libraries defined in their application Makefile will all be silently extended to include the core libraries.
+That is, the user's lists of libraries defined in their application CMakeLists.txt will all be silently extended to include the core libraries.

 ### Testing